How to get a 725 FICO Score After Bankruptcy

 - Account Age How old your accounts are is another important factor.
 The depth (age) of your credit history accounts for about another 15% of your FICO score.
 Don’t skip from one lender to another unless you have to.
 A history of on time payments with Chase for 15 years has more impact on your score than being with Capitol One for the last 6 months.

 - Balances.
 You want high limits on the cards but you don’t want to have your accounts charged up to the limits.
 This is why it is important to have your credit cards report your limits and target your balances at below 30%.
-Having low balances on your accounts and not over utilizing them accounts for another 30% of your score.
-A small balance also wont cost you much in interest or fees.
+Having low balances on your accounts and not over utilizing accounts is 30% of your score.
+Keeping a small balance also wont cost you much in interest or fees.

 Factors that help you get a Mortgage include: